 Most wet dog food is free from synthetic preservatives and contains more real ingredients.
 This combined with real chunks of meat and veggies makes wet food more palatable to your pup.
 Remember that dogs have a much more intense sense of smell than we do.
 This means that the wet food might also smell better to you pup than a dish of dry kibbles.

 Tips for feeding wet food

 1. Determine the right portion size for your dog

-Using the questions above to guide your thinking, determine the right amount of food fo your pup.
+Using the questions below to guide your thinking, determine the right amount of food for your pup.
 For example, let’s say your dog is a 45-pound 2-year-old mixed breed dog who is on the leaner side.
 The can suggests for dogs who are 35-45 pounds that they eat 2 cups of food per day, you may decide to feed your dog 2.5 cups, as that is the recommendation for dogs 45-55 pounds and you think your dog needs a little more food to keep his weight stable.

 2. Decide if you want to mix wet food with dry dog food